br-mat/bewae/README_EN.md

 ## Irrigation control

 To control the irrigation system 2 variables are used, timetable and water-time:
--timetable is represented by a 4 bytelong int number, where every bit stands for a clock hour.
+-	timetable is represented by a 4 bytelong int number, where every bit stands for a clock hour.
 The 8 most significant bits represent the group id.
 It is possible to set an individual timetable for each group.
--Water time is used to set the active time in seconds for the specified group (solenoid and pump).
+-	water-time is used to set the active time in seconds for the specified group (solenoid and pump).
 It can be set individually for each group.
 The control itself can be set in 3 ways:
--Programming the microcontroller
+-	Programming the microcontroller
--MQTT via W-LAN (phone or pi)
+-	MQTT via W-LAN (phone or pi)
--Config file on SD-card (to be added)
+-	Config file on flash (SPIFFS)

 ### Control via MQTT (phone or pi):